laravolt/metabase/README.md

 # Laravolt Metabase
-Blade component to embed metabase dashboard or question in your website
+Blade component to embed metabase dashboard or question in your website.
+For more information about Metabase, please visit [Metabase official website](https://metabase.com/).

 ## Installation
 ```bash